Nattisanch/Nattisanch/README.md

 - 👋 Hi, I’m Natalie!
 - 👀 I’m interested in Computer Science!
-- 🌱 I’m currently a Data analyst Intern!.
+- 🌱 I have experience in Data analytics
+- 🙂 I am open to learning new things!
+- 😋 I have experience with Python, Html, Javascript etc

 <!---